a-nikolaev/visualsc/README.md

 New-line and other whitespace characters can be added for clarity.
 In fact, it makes sense to improve the program allowing arbitrary strings as nodes.

-If the input simplicial complex is stored the file `input.sc`, then we can run the program:
+If the input simplicial complex is stored in the file `input.sc`, then we can run the program:

 	./visualsc -i input.sc -o output.pdf